rdegges/rdegges-blog/articles/2010/the-world-would-be-a-better-place-if-everyone.md

 -   Re-pave the roads.
 -   Re-model buildings.

 And for any one of those sub-problems, you can break it down further.
-Let’s say we decide to re-pave the roads, this could be accomplished by:
+Let's say we decide to re-pave the roads, this could be accomplished by:

 -   Raising taxes to get more money for road paving.